Dream2Real: Zero-Shot 3D Object Rearrangement with Vision-Language Models

 First we evaluate on a scene we refer to as the shopping scene, where many tasks are possible.
 We choose a top-down scene to allow a comparison against DALL-E-Bot \cite{dallebot}.
 The 5 instructions (i.e. 5 tasks) for this scene are: (1) \textit{``put the apple inside the blue and white bowl''}, (2) \textit{``put the apple beside the blue and white bowl''}, (3) \textit{``put the cookies inside the square metal box''}, (4) \textit{``put the orange inside the blue and white bowl''}, and (5) \textit{``put the banana inside the wicker basket''}.
 We sample object positions but not orientations here.
 We run 7 repeats for each method-task combination, for a total of 280 goal pose predictions (in imagination).
 In between repeats, we shuffle object positions and re-scan the scene.

 Qualitative results are in Figure \ref{fig:shopping-qual}, showing a heatmap of CLIP scores next to the best-scoring render.
 Table \ref{tab:results-shopping} shows quantitative results.
 Our method significantly outperforms \method{DALL-E-Bot} \cite{dallebot} (83\% vs 34\% mean success rate).
-This is due to a key difference in how our approaches use VLMs: DALL-E-Bot is predictive, i.e. it generates a goal image and attempts to match those objects to the real world.
+This is due to a key difference in how our approaches use VLMs: DALL-E-Bot is \textit{predictive}, i.e. it generates a goal image and attempts to match those objects to the real world.
 However, DALL-E-Bot very often generates images with a different number of objects to the real world, and so (despite its filtering techniques) it matches the real object to a generated object in the wrong place.